-#1: 10 Paul Harris SNDC and BDC In conclusion, the document contains a lot of useful information for the providers of residential moorings.
+#110 Paul Harris SNDC and BDC In conclusion, the document contains a lot of useful information for the providers of residential moorings.
 By linking the document closely to adopted Local Plan Policy DM37, it gives the impression that the Guide is setting out the information that will be required to determine planning applications under that policy; however, in some instances this appears not to be the case.
 As such, it would be useful if the document were more clearly structured to emphasise that information which might be used to determine a planning application, and that information which is a useful resource to site providers about good practice and achieving the best quality of provision.
-This is a summary comment and the issues raised have been addressed in previous comments.
-See previ #1: 11 Paul Fletcher Beccles Parish Council I realise that I have missed the deadline for responses on the above document, (Neighbourhood Plan and Beccles Society have taken up too much of my time).
+See previ #111 Paul Fletcher Beccles Parish Council I realise that I have missed the deadline for responses on the above document, (Neighbourhood Plan and Beccles Society have taken up too much of my time).
 Nevertheless, I thought that you might like to know that we felt that it was a very comprehensive all encompassing document and we had no adverse comments to make.
 Support noted.
-No chan revious comments.
+No chang revious comments.